kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 Now let's see the testing framework in action.
 From the root of the repo, run:

 ```
-scripts/build.sh all
+scripts/build.sh
 ```

-The testsuite will run, and you'll see that our `basicEthTest` passed!
+The testsuite will run, and you'll see that our basic test passed!

 If we go ahead and run the enclave-listing command again: